Comparison4 min read

 Chevrolet Equinox EV

 The 2026 Chevy Equinox EV starts at $34,995.
-The 2026 VW ID.4 starts at $41,170 but comes with eight years of free DC fast charging on Electrify America.
-Both offer federal tax credit eligibility, both seat five, and both target buyers who want an electric SUV without paying Tesla or Hyundai premium prices.
-The comparison is close enough to be worth doing carefully.
+The 2026 VW ID.4 starts at $41,170 but throws in three years of free DC fast charging on Electrify America.
+Both seat five and target buyers who want an electric SUV without paying Tesla or Hyundai premiums.
+The comparison is close enough that it's worth doing carefully — so let me break it down the way I would for a friend who's nervous about going electric.

 At a glance